jhspetersson/git-task/README.md

     git task list --columns id,status,name

+Sorting by one or more task properties:

+    git task list --sort author
+    git task list --sort "status, created desc"

 ### show

 Shows one task with all the properties (like id, name, status, description and a bunch of custom ones, actually, you can add whatever you like).